mlhartme/stool/DOCUMENTATION.md

 #### DESCRIPTION

-Creates a fresh configuration directory or reports an error if it already exists.
-The location of the configuration directory is configurable with the `SC_HOME` environment variable, it defaults to `~/.sc`.
+Creates a fresh Stool home directory or reports an error if it already exists.
+The location of the home directory is configurable with the `SC_HOME` environment variable, it defaults to `~/.sc`.
 The main configuration file inside this directory is `configuration.yaml`.

-Use *spec* to set up a context name + api url.
-If not specified, this is guessed from the local machine (TODO: cisotools).
+Use *spec* to set up a proxy name + api url.
+If not specified, this is guessed from the local machine (TODO: environment file from cisotools).

 ### sc-context